bcdnlp/PRD/data/README.md

 ## Vicuna80

 We pulish the `Vicuna80` dataset here.
-For more details, please refer to the paper.
+For more details, please refer to our [paper](https://arxiv.org/pdf/2307.02762.pdf).
 Explanations for files in the `Vicuna80` folder are as follows:

 1. `vicuna_benchmark_human_annotations.csv`
     - This file stores human preference for all human annotations on all questions.